react-voodoo/tween-axis/readme.md

 ( Tweening engine allowing to apply forward and backward multiples tweens on same properties and\or multiple scopes )

-Abstract equivalent to the GreenSocks TweenMax/TweenLite objects, minus a lot of helpers...
+Abstract equivalent to the GreenSocks TweenMax/TweenLite objects, minus specialized helpers.

+Allow live composition of classic tweens, circle tweens, SVG Path tweens, other Scopelines, etc

 ### Todo :
 - Nice examples
 - Doc
 - More usability & interpolations helpers